Small Business Development

 Federal Activities

-We support S. 4584, the Manufactured Housing Community Sustainability Act, which would provide park owners an incentive in the form of a tax credit worth 75 percent of the capital gains they receive from the sale of their community if they sell to their residents.
+We support the Manufactured Housing Community Sustainability Act, which would provide park owners an incentive in the form of a tax credit worth 75 percent of the capital gains they receive from the sale of their community if they sell to their residents.
 This bill would further support long-term housing affordability and stability by requiring that the park remain resident-owned for at least 50 years.

 State Activities

-Under current N.H. law (RSA 205-A), manufactured-housing park owners are required to provide residents with 60 days’ notice of their intent to sell the park.
+Under current law (RSA 205-A), manufactured-home park owners are required to provide residents with 60 days’ notice of their intent to sell the park.
 This law also requires that the park seller negotiate in “good faith” with the tenants of the park for their potential purchase.
 This law helps support residents who want to purchase their park, however there is room for improvement.

-We will support legislation which strengthens the 60-day notice as well as defend the existing law from any efforts to undermine it.
+• We will support legislation which strengthens the 60-day notice as well as defend the existing law from any efforts to undermine it.

 We are committed to ensuring that resident-owned communities are stable and affordable for years to come.
 We support policy and advocacy efforts that keep ROC operating costs low, reduce unnecessary burden on ROCs, and help provide them with access to the financial products that they deserve including: